graffen/graffen.github.io/index.md

 # Contact

 The following are the best ways to contact me securely and/or anonymously.
 My public key fingerprints are listed next to each so you can verify you have the correct information.
-Since I cannot guarantee that the OTR fingerprints listed below are always 100% up-to-date, make sure you verify them through other means.
-For example by asking me to tweet my current fingerprint, or by verifying it through some other trusted means.
+Since I cannot guarantee that the OTR fingerprints listed below are always 100% up-to-date, please also verify them in another way.

 * Email: [jesper@graffen.dk][email]
 [GnuPG][graffen.asc] Fingerprint:  `03CD 582F 13C0 682C 8F52 9C05 8417 0D85 CAEB D4B2`
-If you have keybase, I prefer keybase-encrypted (and signed) messages rather than GnuPG.
 * OTR (Jabber/XMPP): [graffen@xmpp.dk][graffen@xmpp.dk]
   * graffen@xmpp.dk/Home
     Fingerprint: `F513D9C5 36393609 51C801B5 C5F584C7 DC60B7D7`